atuline/FastLED-Demos/README.md

 - Do NOT use delay statements in the loop as that breaks input routines (i.e. button).
 - Do not use nested loops (for performance reasons).
-- Use millis() as a real time counter.
+- Use millis() as a real time counter unless a fixed counter is required.
-- Spend a bit more time using high school math (trigonometry), rather than just count pixels.
+- Spend a bit more time using high school math (ie trigonometry), rather than just count pixels.
 - Keep the display routines as short as possible.
 - Data typing as strict as possible i.e. why define an int when a uint8_t is all that is required.
 Oh, and floats are not used at all.
 - Localize variables to each routine as much as possible.